AUTOMCAS/learning_journey/progress_tracker/week_1_and_2.md

-## Week 1 and 2
-The Golden Square Challenges.
+## Week 1 and 2 - The Golden Square Challenges
 Test-driving, debugging, object-oriented design and pairing.

 ### Goals